 In coffee, caffeine is released immediately, resulting in that perky feeling you experience almost immediately after consuming.
 In contrast, the caffeine in tea is released more slowly due to its chemical composition.
 Tea contains chemical compounds known as tannins, astringent polyphenols that give tea its sharp, fresh aftertaste.
 These tannins bind to amino acids and caffeine, delivering a more even energy boost.
 The slow release of caffeine results in a longer-lasting energy boost that doesn't come with the spikes and dips associated with coffee.

-Tea also contains a non-dietary amino acid known as l-theanine, which helps boost mental acuity.
+In addition to a moderate amount of cafefine, tea also contains a non-dietary amino acid known as l-theanine, which helps boost mental acuity.
 L-theanine is found only in tea and certain fungi.
 This rare amino acid works to reduce stress and improve mood by triggering chemical responses in the nervous system.
 L-theanine is powerful in that it induces relaxation without any sedative effects.
 This helps to take the edge off caffeine, which can make people feel jittery.

 There are two main factors when it comes to choosing the best high caffeine tea.
 First, you need to decide how much caffeine you need.
 If you regularly guzzle 4 or more coffee beverages a day, switching to a moderately caffeinated oolong tea may not give you the energy you need.
 Instead, opt for a strong matcha tea that offers strong caffeine content as well as high concentrations of L-theanine that can keep you focused longer.
 You may not be able to completely ditch your coffee at the beginning, but slowly switching to tea can be the initial step.